Do you need extra insurance for Grubhub, Doordash, Postmates, Instacart or other delivery companies?

 If the answer is no, ask if they have a rider or endorsement that they can add.
 State Farm is one that I hear often where people have that option.
 Honestly, it varies by company and by state.

 You are a business owner.
-That should translate into being a responsible being.
+That should translate into being a responsible human being.

 Check into Rideshare and Commercial Options

-I know, we’re not doing rideshare.
+I know, delivery isn’t the same as rideshare.
 The reason that I even bring it up is that ride-share and delivery both fall under the ‘livery’ classification.
-That is why some such policies will cover delivery work.

 Make a smart business decision here.